Jakub-Fras/Jakub-Fras/README.md

 **👋 Hi, I'm [Jakub](https://www.linkedin.com/in/jakub-fras/)!**

 Welcome to my GitHub profile!
-I’m a seasoned **Cloud Security Expert** with over 3 years of industry experience working across multiple roles.
+I’m a seasoned **Cloud Security Expert** with five years of industry experience working across multiple roles.
 I have a deep understanding of **Microsoft Azure** & **Microsoft XDR** security stack and am also proficient in **AWS security tooling**.
 I'm passionate about cloud security, architecture, and self-development.

 🌟 **What I Do:**